-Personnel Complaint Findings TOTAL NUMBER OF PERSONNEL COMPLAINT FINDINGS 2015
+TOTAL NUMBER OF PERSONNEL COMPLAINT FINDINGS 2019

-Totals do not include the Personnel Complaints that were active investigations to include being tolled due to criminal investigations.
-TOTAL NUMBER OF PERSONNEL COMPLAINT FINDINGS 2014 59 50 40 30 20 10 10 Exonerated Unfounded Unsubstantiated Substantiated Substantiated Sustained TOTAL NUMBER OF PERSONNEL COMPLAINT FINDINGS 2013
+Totals do not include the Personnel Complaints that are active investigations to include being tolled due to criminal investigations or that have been reclassified or voided.
+TOTAL NUMBER OF PERSONNEL COMPLAINT FINDINGS 2018 TOTAL NUMBER OF PERSONNEL COMPLAINT FINDINGS 2017

-Internal Affairs Investigations Internal Affairs investigations result from allegations of violations of criminal law or major violations of Sheriff's Office rules, regulations, policies and/or procedures.
-Internal Affairs investigations are automatically triggered by critical incidents cases, such as an in-custody death, life-threatening injury to an arrestee, or the use of deadly force by a Palm Beach County Sheriff's Deputy.
+INTERNAL AFFAIRS INVESTIGATIONS Internal Affairs investigations result from various complaints to include corruption, breach of civil rights, conduct involving moral turpitude, criminal misconduct, deputy involved shootings, major violations of Sheriff's Office rules, regulations, general orders and those complaints deemed appropriate by the Sheriff.
 Internal Affairs investigations are conducted by the full-time staff of the Division of Internal Affairs.
 The case files are assigned a case number utilizing the prefix "IA" and followed by the last two digits of the calendar year and a sequence number.
+TOTAL NUMBER OF INTERNAL AFFAIRS INVESTIGATIONS 2017 TO 2019

 Once an investigation is completed, it becomes subject to inspection and review in accordance with the provisions of the Florida Public Records Law, Chapter 119.
-The Sheriff determines the disposition of the allegations against the focused member, using the "preponderance of evidence" or "clear and convincing evi- TOTAL NUMBER OF INTERNAL AFFAIRS INVESTIGATIONS 2013 TO 2015 dence" standard of proof.
-When violations of policy are substantiated, the investigation results are forwarded through the focused employee's chain of command.
+The Sheriff determines the disposition of the allegations against the focused member, using the "preponderance of evidence" or "clear and convincing evidence" standard of proof.
+When violations of policy are sustained, the investigation results are forwarded through the focused employee's chain of command.
 The reviewing supervisors and commanders recommend corrective, remedial, or disciplinary action as appropriate, based upon the evidence presented and/or discovered during the course of the investigation.
 The Sheriff then determines the final disciplinary action.
 Both the focused employee and the complainant are notified of the final disposition in writing.
 The Division of Internal Affairs maintains custody of all investigative reports and any other documentation or evidence.
 The Internal Affairs Commander is the custodian of records for the Division and supervises the response to all requests for inspection or copies of those records made in compliance with the Florida Public Records Law, Chapter 119.

 Complaints sometimes involve allegations of a violation of criminal law against an agency member.
 In these cases, the Sheriff and/or the Division of Internal Affairs Commander refer the complaint information to a criminal investigator charged with the responsibility of conducting an investigation of any possible violation of criminal law.
 The completed criminal investigation is presented to the State Attorney for the 15th Judicial Circuit for review and if deemed necessary, prosecution.
 The Division of Internal Affairs conducts a parallel internal administrative investigation.
 The evidence documented in the criminal investigation later becomes part of the internal administrative case.
 In this way, all pertinent facts are included in the Internal Affairs investigation for review by the Sheriff in making a final decision on the case.
+During the calendar year of 2019, the Division of Internal Affairs processed seventeen (17) Internal Affairs Investigations.
+INTERNAL AFFAIRS INVESTIGATION FINDINGS